transparency-dev/trillian-tessera/deployment/live/gcp/cloudbuild/README.md

 # Cloudbuild Triggers and Steps

-This directory contains a terragrunt files to configure our CloudBuild pipeline(s).
+This directory contains terragrunt files to configure our CloudBuild pipeline(s).
 See links in the [deployment dir](/deployment/README.md) to install necessary tools.

 The CloudBuild pipeline is triggered on commits to the `main` branch of the repo, and